 Only the essential dry goods area is still crowded with customers.

 Many jam and cake stalls in An Dong market were weighing and packaging non-stop at noon on February 4 (December 25).
-The rare Tet atmosphere in this segment also comforted the once-famous markets, not only as wholesale and retail outlets but also as famous tourist destinations in Ho Chi Minh City.
+The rare Tet atmosphere in this segment also comforted the once-famous markets, which were not only wholesale and retail places but also famous tourist destinations in Ho Chi Minh City.

 Source link